Martin Luther King Sr.: Ministry

-King was a major figure in the Civil Rights Movement in Georgia, where he rose to become the head of the NAACP in Atlanta and the Civic and Political League.
-He led the fight for equal teachers' salaries in Atlanta.
-He also played an instrumental role in ending Jim Crow laws in the state.
+King was a major figure in the civil rights movement in Georgia, where he rose to become the head of the NAACP in Atlanta and the Civic and Political League.
+King led the fight for equal teachers' salaries in Atlanta and played an instrumental role in ending Jim Crow laws in the state.
 King had refused to ride on Atlanta's bus system since the 1920s after a vicious attack on black passengers with no action against those responsible.
 King stressed the need for an educated, politically active black ministry.

 In October 1960, when King Jr. was arrested at a peaceful sit-in in Atlanta, Robert F. Kennedy, brother and aide to the Democratic presidential nominee John F. Kennedy, telephoned the judge and helped secure his release.
-Although King Sr. had previously opposed John Kennedy because he was a Catholic, he expressed his appreciation for these calls and switched his support to Kennedy.
+Although King Sr. had previously opposed John Kennedy because he was a Catholic, King Jr. expressed his appreciation for these calls and switched his support to Kennedy.
 Until this time, King Sr. had been a lifelong registered Republican, and had endorsed Republican Richard Nixon before switching to endorse Kennedy.

 King Jr. soon became a popular civil rights activist.
 Taking inspiration from Mahatma Gandhi of India, he led nonviolent protests in order to win greater rights for African Americans.

-King Jr. was shot and killed in 1968 by James Earl Ray.
-King Sr.'s youngest son, Alfred Daniel Williams King, died under mysterious circumstances that authorities labeled an accidental drowning on July 21, 1969, nine days before his 39th birthday.
+King Jr. was assassinated on April 4, 1968.
+King Sr.'s younger son, Alfred Daniel Williams King, died under mysterious circumstances that authorities labeled an accidental drowning on July 21, 1969, nine days before his 39th birthday.

 In 1969, King was one of several members of the Morehouse College board of trustees held hostage on the campus by a group of students demanding reform in the school's curriculum and governance.
 One of the students was Samuel L. Jackson, who was suspended for his actions.
 Jackson subsequently became an actor and Academy Award nominee.

-King played a notable role in the nomination of Jimmy Carter as the Democratic candidate for president in the 1976 election.
-After Carter's success in the Iowa caucus, the New Hampshire primary and the Florida primary, some liberal Democrats were worried about his success and began an "ABC" ("Anyone But Carter") movement to try to head off his nomination.
-King pointed to Carter's leadership in ending the era of segregation in Georgia and helping to repeal laws restricting voting which especially disenfranchised African Americans.
-With King's support, Carter continued to build a coalition of black and white voters and win the nomination.
-King delivered the invocation at the 1976 and 1980 Democratic National Conventions.
+In 1975, Jimmy Carter, the Democratic candidate for president for the 1976 election, sought King's support.
+He replied that he would only accept if (Republican) Vice President Nelson Rockefeller was not a candidate, because of the latter's positive civil rights reputation.
+Since Rockefeller was not a candidate, King accepted.
+He notably defended Carter's general record in African-American churches and in the press, after the latter made awkward remarks.
+He was asked to say a prayer at the Democratic National Convention in 1976 and 1980.

-Murder of wife
+In 1980, King published his autobiography.